 1. Dogs With High Predatory Aggression

--They often stare at a target creature, creep towards it, then quickly attack it by grabbing the “prey.”
+-They often stare at a target creature, creep towards it, and then quickly attack it by grabbing the “prey.”

 2. An Adopted/Rescued/Foster Dog (Without A Known Background From A Reliable Source)

-According to Karen Delise in Fatal Dog Attacks, “it roughly takes 2 weeks for a dog to adjust to a new living environment.”
-When adopting a dog from a shelter or rescue, sometimes we can never get the full story on the dog and previous situation.
-Whoever is surrendering the dog, by law, doesn’t have to disclose if the dog has a bite history.
-Let’s face it; when owners surrender dogs, rarely it is because they were perfect pets.
+Karen Delise, in Fatal Dog Attacks, says, “It roughly takes two weeks for a dog to adjust to a new living environment.”
+When adopting a dog from a shelter or rescue, sometimes we can never get the full story of the dog and the previous situation.
+By law, whoever is surrendering the dog doesn’t have to disclose if the dog has a bite history.
+Let’s face it; when owners surrender dogs, rarely is it because they are perfect pets.
 That doesn’t mean they can’t be a fantastic part of your family with proper training and socialization.
 It usually means the original owner failed to give the dog what it needed to be successful.
 Still, it takes time to learn the dog’s mannerisms and for certain behaviors to surface.
-I hear all the time that people met the dog before they adopted it, and it was great with the other dogs and people at the shelter.
+I often hear that people met the dog before they adopted it, and it was great with the other dogs and people at the shelter.
 That means nothing for when the dog gets settled into their new situation.

 Please DO NOT interpret my advice for caution and research as an attempt to discourage you from rescuing or adopting a dog.
 That is NOT my intent.
 I am a HUGE supporter of rescuing dogs.
 Still, when you have small children at risk, it is not a responsibility to take lightly.
 Remember, this dog is going through a huge life change, and they will need the proper time to adjust and fit into the family dynamic.
 Statistics support a high number of dog bites that occur after a family rescues a “kid-friendly” dog.
-Expecting them to just fit right in is naïve, irresponsible, and not fair to the dog.
+Expecting them to fit right in is naïve, irresponsible, and unfair to the dog.

 3. A Senior Dog Or A Dog That Has Health Issues